Updated: Jul 17

 This year’s theme for Mental Health Awareness Week is kindness.
 This reflects the fact that we are surrounded by so much amazing support at the moment and hopes to encourage it to continue.
 Check out this blog from Mental Health Foundation’s CEO about how kindness and mental health are deeply connected.

 Get involved with the Mental Health Awareness Week conversation on social media with #kindnessmatters, and raise some money with their challenge to move for 30 minutes each day in May or run your own fundraising event.
 We are massive fans of the ‘be kind’ message and its benefits as we highlighted in our previous blog.
-Also, check out our #COVAKchallenge page to see how you can be kind to yourself and to others during this time, and beyond!
+Also see in the picture below our very own What Can We Do? #COVAKchallenge.

 What Can We Do?’s #COVAKchallenge